mcmullm2-dcu/mcmullm2-dcu.github.io/_drafts/year-on-year-queries.md

 With this procedure, the first column `SalesTotal` only adds up the `OrderPrice` values if the order comes from the current year.
 The `ELSE` clause throws in nulls for orders that don't match that criteria, effectively excluding them from the calculation.
-The next column `LastYearSalesTotal` applies a similar logic.
+The next column `LastYearSalesTotal` applies a similar logic to the previous year.

 The `WHERE` clause adds another restriction so it only includes the months January up until the current month for both years.
 This ensures that each row